 Thirty-five (35) feet front.
 Fifteen feet (15) for all other lot lines.
 For each corner lot, the side setback abutting the street shall be thirty-five (35) feet.
 No buildings or associated uses, including but not limited to swimming pools, antennas and satellite dishes, are permitted in the setback.
 (Amended March, 1991; March 1994.)

 The following uses will only be allowed as special exceptions by the Zoning Board of Adjustment and site plan review and approval by the Planning Board.
-(See also Section 4.4)
+(See also Section 4.12) (Amended March 2022.)

-Any home occupation shall be permitted as a special exception provided it complies with the requirements of this section.
+Any home occupations shall be permitted by special exception provided that, taken together, they comply with the requirements of this section.
 When considering an application for a home occupation, the Zoning Board of Adjustment shall consider the location of the proposed use, the area of the lot, the type and density of surrounding development, existing buffers and screens between the proposed use and surrounding development, and the compatibility of the proposed use with the surrounding neighborhood.
-(Amended March 1992.)
+(Amended March 1992, 2023.)

 Home occupations shall be carried on by the resident owner, resident members of the owner's family, a resident tenant, or resident members of the tenant's family.

 Two (2) non-family employees are permitted on the premises.